 When Samuel de Champlain produced his first map of what he called Nouvelle France, he named the river after them.
 It was apparently in Tadoussac at a celebration of Anishinaabe warriors from various tribes that he first learned what he thought was their name.
 They had just dealt their Iroquois enemies a defeat.
 On asking a Malecite chief who they were he was told that “they are our allies”.
 Supposedly this translates as Algoumequin in their language.
 We can see La Rivière des Algoumequins on an early 1600’s map; it goes all the way from Montreal to Lake Nipissing.
 However, the name’s use would not last long.

-By the end of the seventeenth century it was referred to as the Ottawa River.
+By the end of the seventeenth century, it was referred to as the Ottawa River.
 By then Algonquin communities had been all but wiped out in the brutal war against the Iroquois for control of the river and the fur trade.
-The spread of diseases like smallpox from the European newcomers only compounded the tragedy.
-Of the 2500 to 6000 (estimates seem to vary greatly) Algonquins spread out in various bands before Champlain’s arrival there were perhaps 1000 left.
+The spread of diseases like smallpox by the European newcomers only compounded the tragedy.
+Of the 2500 to 6000 (estimates seem to vary greatly) Algonquins spread out in various bands before Champlain’s arrival, there were perhaps 1000 left.

 Now the river came to be associated with another Anishinaabe people – the Ottawa.
 While they did not live anywhere near the river, their role as traders (which gave them their name Odawa) brought them regularly down the Kitchi Sippi to Montreal from their Lake Huron heartland with their furs.

 We did not see any other paddlers on the river during the five days until we got to Ottawa itself and passed a canoe out for a day’s paddle above Chaudière Falls.
 Given all the other canoe tripping possibilities this is understandable.
 Why paddle past a string of camps, cottages, and riverfront homes for five days when you can go on a real wilderness canoe trip!
 Algonquin Park and La Réserve La Vérendrye are not far away.